We've independently reviewed this article to make sure it's as accurate as we can make it.

 You’ll want to make sure you have a plan in place for all the items that need to go back to the freezer.
 Don’t just leave them in the fridge because it won’t be cold enough for your food to stay good.

-Step #2 Wash the Shelving
+#3 Wash the Shelving

 Once all the food is out, you can take off all the shelving pieces.
 They have probably absorbed some of the odor and need to be fully sanitized before putting them back into the freezer.

 Then, soak your shelves for about 15 minutes to loosen up any debris that may be sticking to your shelves.
 After soaking, go ahead and give each shelving unit a nice rinse with some clear water.
 This will get off all the suds.

 Let your shelves air dry till there is no more water.
 You’ll put the shelving back in once you go through all of step 3.

-Step #3 Defrost the Freezer and Clean
+#4 Defrost the Freezer and Clean

-Your third step is to defrost the entire freezer so you can prep it for cleaning.
+Your third step is to defrost the entire freezer, so you can prep it for cleaning.
 This might take a few hours before you’re able to get it completely defrosted.

 Scrub out the entire inside while also getting the seams in the door of the freezer.
 This is where some food and debris can get caught and end up spoiling.
 When wiping your freezer down, be mindful not to get any water on the electronic parts.
 Too much water can damage them.